smussenden/data-journalism-19-spring/sessions/06/06-In-Class-Lab/06-Excel-Lab-02.md

 * Did crime change much between 2014 and 2015?
 What about 2015 and 2016?
 * Were the changes for certain crimes more dramatic than others?
-* What sort of formulas would you write to quantify the change, allowing you to compare across crime categories with different raw numbers? (copy the pivot table into a new sheet to try adding some).
+* What sort of formulas would you write to quantify the change, allowing you to compare across crime categories with different raw numbers? (copy the pivot table into a new sheet to try adding some and paste special).

 ### Step 7: Pivot Table Practice.